jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 on Linux, MacOS and Windows with Window Subsystem for Linux computers
 =================================================================================

-* :ref:`how to manually make a python test driven development environment`
+* :ref:`how to make a Python Test Driven Development environment manually`
-* :ref:`how to automatically make a python test driven development environment`
+* :ref:`how to make a Python Test Driven Development environment automatically`
 * :ref:`how to change directory`
 * :ref:`how to make a directory`
 * :ref:`how to look at directory structure`